 Canadian router manufacturer MoFi has been on our radar for a while, and we became especially intrigued when MoFi launched the MoFi 4500 line in August of 2015, with an optional integrated cellular radio.

 With an integrated cellular radio included with many MoFi verizons, the tiny MoFi box can do away with the need for a separate cellular hotspot entirely.

-This packs a ton of capability into a small metal shell - with a price substantially less than the seemingly somewhat similar Pepwave MAX BR1.
+This packs a ton of capability into a small metal shell for the price point.

 But while MoFi looks great on paper - the actual hands-on experience is, at best, challenging.